All About The Guamuchil Tree (Pithecellobium Dulce)

 Free Radical Scavenging and Anti-Ulcer Properties

 In 2012, the Journal of Ethnopharmacology published a study reporting the Guamuchil fruit extracts’ higher anti-ulcer benefits than the standard omeprazole drug.
-This is caused by the fruit’s free radical properties.
+Moreover, this happens because of the fruit’s free radical properties.

 Very Low Toxicity